NDSUKESH/NDSUKESH/README.md

 # Hi 👋, I am Sukesh.

 A final year student who is passionate about learning Artificial Intelligence and its real-time applications.
 I enjoy working in Python, machine learning, and deep learning domains.
-Currently, I am learning advanced concepts in deep learning such as RNNs and Transformers.
+Currently, I am currently learning advanced concepts in deep learning such as RNNs and Transformers and Large Language Models.
 I am also a Google Certified Data Analyst.
 My passion lies in converting data into meaningful insights and building frameworks for decision-making. ❤️

 #  💻Tech Stack